alfie-ns/VidBriefs-APP/README.md

 # VidBriefs Dev

-VidBrief's App is ana app with utilises AI to read transcripts of youtube videos to feed videos to AI and ask questions
+VidBrief's App is an app; utilises AI to read transcripts of youtube videos to feed videos to AI and ask questions

 ## TODO